Reading Time: 2 minutes

 If you run a cPanel server, and need to upgrade your Apache or PHP version, cPanel provides the Easyapache tool to make these updates a breeze.
 While it can be run from WHM, it is generally preferred to run it from the command line.

-Note: before you get started, make sure that you are running the below commands in a screen session.
+.
 If your ssh connection drops, screen will keep the easyapache process running on the server for you.

 As root, on the command line, in screen, run: